 • Disable any applicable browser or internet firewall settings.

-• Make sure that you are not connected to a Virtual Private Network (VPN).
+• Make sure that you are not connected to a Virtual Private Network (VPN) and that desktop sharing or remote desktop applications are closed and disabled.

 • Ensure that you are not using a web browser with proprietary security settings established by your company.